-Policy IN13 To require a separate surface water drainage system from the foul drainage system, for all cases where surface water drainage measures are required and to consider all drainage proposals consistent with SuDS
+Policy IN14 To require a separate surface water drainage system from the foul drainage system, for all cases where surface water drainage measures are required.
+All new developments shall incorporate drainage proposals consistent with SuDS (Sustainable Drainage Systems).
+At a minimum, measures to limit the surface water run-off rate to pre-development levels will be required.